 So what to use instead?
 Renewable Fatty Acids of course

-Let’s talk fatty acids.
+So let’s talk fatty acids.
 For the purposes of this post, fatty acids are the oily greasy stuff you use to cook with, cut off your bacon, burn in your beeswax candles or rub on as your Shea Butter Body Moisturiser.
-If you want more detail, read up on fatty acids here.

 Fatty acids are fatty, oily, greasy or buttery

 They can be harvested from plants and animals.

 Vegetable Derived These are obtained from the seeds, nuts and even flesh of plants.
 Mains uses are cooking & cosmetics.

 Animal Derived – Examples would be butter & lard

 Main uses of fatty acids are cooking, cosmetics, lubricating and soap making.

 Some like Jojoba should only be used for cosmetic purposes.
 Coconut oil on the other hand can be used for just about everything.

 Animal fats are still used in soap making but not so much for cosmetics.